Mutabal (Moutabal) Recipe

 Notes

-• If you can’t use an open flame, then this recipe can be adapted to a roasted eggplant dip.
-Simply use a knife or fork to pierce the skin of the eggplant in a few places and then bake in the oven for about 30 minutes, at 200C/400F.
-To get the smoky flavor, finish it off by grilling/broiling the aubergine for a further 5-10 minutes, until the skin is charred.
+If you can’t use an open flame, then this recipe can be adapted to a roasted eggplant dip.
+Use a knife or fork to pierce the skin of the eggplant in a few places and bake it in the oven for about 30 minutes at 400ºF/200ºC.
+To get the smoky flavor, finish it off by grilling/broiling the eggplant for a further 5-10 minutes until the skin is charred.

-• Mutabal can be prepared two ways; mashed by hand, or in a blender/ food processor.
-The first is the way I always prepare it, for a slightly chunkier texture.
-However, for a smooth ‘hummus-like’ texture then feel free to blend it all up in a blender.
+Mutabal can be prepared in two ways: mashed by hand or in a blender/food processor.
+I always prepare it by hand for a slightly chunkier texture.
+However, for a smooth hummus-like texture, feel free to blend it all up in a blender.

 Course: Dip, Side, Snack